We have some fun outings coming up this summer. Here’s a sample.

 Contact me for location, for more details, and to RSVP.

-All weeks for summer camp are open for registration.
 Call or contact me for more information.

 Here are some of the fun things we did last summer.

 The kids had a great time the first week of camp!
 One of our outings this week was to the turtle pond at UT and the Texas Union Underground.
 We also went to the State Capitol and the Butler Park splash pad.
 Spots are still available, so contact me, Megan Baker, for more information.